-This guide will help you figure out which kinds of soy sauce would be best for the type of cuisine you’re cooking.
+To help you, we made a guide so you can figure out which kinds of soy sauce would be best for the type of cuisine you’re cooking.
 There are a lot of artisanal soy sauce makers out there that are getting super innovative.
 We understand that taste is subjective, and we encourage you to always go with what your taste buds crave.
 Still, this list of soy sauces is based on the criteria of popularity, availability, taste, and versatility.

 Like most things in Asia, China was the first to perfect the craft of fermenting by combining salt with other meats, seafood, and vegetables and creating what is known as jiang.
 It’s disputed when exactly soy was incorporated into jiang, but it was sometime in the first few centuries AD.
 Then shortly after that, the method of creating a liquid soy sauce to stretch salt spread across other nearby Asian countries.
 Soy sauce quickly became an innovative breakthrough that could stretch salt, which at the time was an expensive commodity.